tensorflow/tensorflow/tensorflow/tools/metal_plugin/docs/ops.md

   `TensorArray` and the CSR sparse matrix ops.
 That is the pinned-memory case under [Limitations](#limitations).

-Three groups are registered but do less than the CUDA kernel of the same name, and say so rather than pretending otherwise:
+Two groups are registered but do less than the CUDA kernel of the same name, and say so rather than pretending otherwise:

 * **The NCCL collectives** reduce across devices, and every Apple silicon Mac reports one GPU. `NcclAllReduce`, `NcclBroadcast` and `NcclReduce` copy their input to their output, which is what reducing over one device means, and fail at construction when asked for more than one.
-* **`CheckNumerics`** forwards its input without checking it.
 * **`ParallelConcat`** fails with TensorFlow's own message, as it does on every device including CUDA.